A Paradigm of Peace

 Alan Guth, in his original paper, Inflationary universe: A possible solution to the horizon and flatness problems (Phys Rev D, 15 Jan 1981, p.
 347-355), discusses the magnitude of inflation to be at least 1083 volumes greater than that of our observable universe.
 Thus we may physically realize continuous spacetime a linear factor more than 5 x 1027 beyond the Hubble radius, RH=1.4 x 1028 cm.
 We can actually experience tunneling from this external spacetime where its velocity relative to us is less than the speed of light.

-Consider Planck black holes to be at first seeded and later collapsed around the GUT era, inflation-bounded with its greatly superluminal expansion.
-There could be multiple concentric event horizons (cycles) alternating outward over many multiples of "c."
-The initial horizon is defined by where the conventional-time cosmos first expands away from us at the speed of light.
-Beyond that a mirror tachyonic spacetime (c<v<2c) reverses the direction of time, as does the third region of spacetime (2c<v<3c) over that of the second, establishing "forward" time once more.
+Consider Planck black holes to be at first seeded, grown and afterwards collapsed around the GUT era with inflation-bound superluminality, then returned to the original expansion.
+There could be multiple concentric event horizons (cycles) alternating outward over many multiples of c, each with the capacity to communicate to us through blueshift.
+The initial horizon is defined by where the conventional-time cosmos first expands away from the observer at the speed of light.
+Beyond that, a mirror tachyonic spacetime (c<v<2c) reverses the direction of time, as does the third region of spacetime (2c<v<3c) over that of the second, establishing "forward" time once more.
 This continues for n cycles, where n>1055/1028, the ratio between the ultimate inflationary and primarily localized universe radii.
 Regions of alternating expansion and compression would have manifested relative to each other.
 The potential for forming microscopic black holes developed within those limits.
 These holes were characterized by the time period of inflation (~10-35 seconds), whose radial growth factor (mentioned above) perhaps exceeded 1028.
 Inflation's spacetime superluminality conveyed initial Planck wavelengths on to further attenuation as lower-energy resonances.
 These "geons" (Wheeler's stable, charged microminiature black holes) would in turn generate more familiar particles.

 Inflation is also accessible here and now in the high energy (10-24 cm) region, approximately the GUT scale.
-Consider communications guided through there, superluminal relative to broadcasters/receivers.
-By adjusting the signal phase, tunneling into this higher harmonic subatomically might achieve relatively "faster-than-light" communication around the associated frequency 1035 sec-1.
+Consider communications of that wavelength, first at light speed relative to broadcasters/receivers.
+By adjusting the signal phase, tunneling into this higher inflationary harmonic subatomically might achieve relatively "faster-than-light" communication around the equivalent frequency 1035 sec-1.

 |Symmetry and the Superuniverse|